John D'Agata

-John D’Agata (born 1975 on Cape Cod, Massachusetts) is an American essayist.
-He is the author or editor of six books of nonfiction, including The Next American Essay (2003), The Lost Origins of the Essay (2009) and The Making of the American Essay—all part of the trilogy of essay anthologies called "A New History of the Essay."
-He also wrote The Lifespan of a Fact, "Halls of Fame," and "About a Mountain."
+John D'Agata (born 1975) is an American essayist.
+He is the author or editor of six books of nonfiction, including The Next American Essay (2003), The Lost Origins of the Essay (2009) and The Making of the American Essay—all part of the trilogy of essay anthologies called "A New History of the Essay".
+He also wrote The Lifespan of a Fact, "Halls of Fame", and "About a Mountain".

 D'Agata has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Howard Foundation and the Lannan Foundation.
 He is the M.F.
 Carpenter Professor of Writing in the Nonfiction Writing Program at the University of Iowa.

 Personal life

+D'Agata has said that he grew up in an unstable environment and figured out he was gay when he was 12 years old.
+"And I figured out that I was gay just as AIDS was hitting the mainstream consciousness, so that my sexual awareness was not only a reluctant identification with a thing that my culture was telling me was “wrong,” it was an identification with a thing that was so “wrong” it was apparently going to kill me.
+So, you know, if you’re 10 or 12 years old and God seems to be on a rampage to kill all the faggots, how do you trust your own feelings (how do you trust your gut, your instincts, your very nature) when even Nature itself seems to be telling you that you’re mistaken, that you’re on the wrong path, that your very heart cannot be trusted.
+If the feelings in your heart don’t go away, what do you do?
+What do you trust?"

-After growing up in Boston and on Cape Cod, Massachusetts, D’Agata attended the liberal preparatory school Northfield Mount Hermon on a scholarship.
+After growing up in Boston and on Cape Cod, Massachusetts, D'Agata attended the liberal preparatory school Northfield Mount Hermon on a scholarship.
 He graduated from Hobart College with a bachelor's degree in classics and English literature.

-In 1998 D’Agata moved to Iowa City, where he went on to complete his MFA in poetry at the University of Iowa Writers’ Workshop, and then an additional MFA in nonfiction at the University’s Nonfiction Writing Program.
+In 1997 D'Agata moved to Iowa City, where he went on to complete his MFA in poetry at the University of Iowa Writers' Workshop, and then an additional MFA in nonfiction at the University's Nonfiction Writing Program.
 He subsequently taught writing and research at a number of different schools, including Colgate University, Columbia University, and the California Institute of the Arts in Los Angeles, before returning to the University of Iowa in 2006, where he now directs the Nonfiction Writing Program.